lbryio/lbry-sdk/README.md

 Please open an issue and describe your situation in detail.
 We will respond as soon as we can.

-If private issues, contact josh@lbry.io.
+For private issues, contact josh@lbry.io.

 ## License